Yipit/dredis/README.md

 There are many solutions to back up files.
 DRedis will have no impact when backups are performed because it's done from the outside (different from Redis, which uses `fork()` to snapshot the data).
 A straightforward approach is to have period backups to an object storage such as Amazon S3.

+This project includes a snapshot utility (`dredis-snapshot`) to make it easier to back up data locally or to AWS S3.
+Be aware that there may be consistency issues during the snapshot (`dredis` won't pause during the temporary copy of the data directory).

 ## Why Python